inorbit-ai/edge-sdk-python/README.md

         command_name (str): InOrbit command e.g. 'customCommand'
         args (list): Command arguments
         options (dict): object that includes
-            - `result_function` can be called to report command execution result.
-It has the following signature: `result_function(return_code)`.
+            - `result_function` can be called to report command execution result with the following signature: `result_function(return_code)`
-            - `progress_function` can be used to report command output and has the following signature: `progress_function(output, error)`.
+            - `progress_function` can be used to report command output with the following signature: `progress_function(output, error)`
-            - `metadata` is reserved for the future and will contains additional information about the received command request.
+            - `metadata` is reserved for the future and will contain additional information about the received command request.
     """
     if command_name == "customCommand":